val--/family-quiz/README.md

 ![WIP project screenshot](app-screenshot.png "WIP project screenshot")

 You can open this project with Visual Studio Code & hit "re-open with Dev Container".
-Once in the terminal, run `npm run dev` and you should be good to go.

 ---